AliceLiu17/KPMG-Sustainable-Future/README.md

 | Random Forest | Fit multiple “overfit” trees in parallel and average the results | 75   |
 | GBDT          | Iterative tuning of a tree by correcting errors                  | 79   |

-    - The lower the RMSE value it is the better the evaluation: **RANDOM FOREST** is the winner!